laurenap/Hack-Holidays-2024/Day1_Blink_LED/README.md

-# Day 1: [Project Title] 🚀
+# Day 1: [Blink LED] 🚀

 ## Objective 🎯
-[Explain what you aimed to achieve for the day.]
-Example: *"Today, I learned how to use a button to control an LED using the Arduino Uno."*
+"Today, I set up my Arduino Uno and successfully blinked an LED.
+This is my first hardware project in the Hack-Holidays challenge!"

 ---